benjamin-chan/SilberbachPrintValve/docs/index.md

   * $\theta$ = polar angle (inclination) bounded between $(\frac{-\pi}{2}, \frac{\pi}{2})$ or $(-90^{\circ}, +90^{\circ})$; default units is radians
   * $\phi$ = azimuthal angle bounded between $(-\pi, \pi)$ or $(-180^{\circ}, +180^{\circ})$; default units is radians
   * $\rho, \theta, \phi$ will be used to describe the coaptation line
+1. Shift cartesian coordinates of the coaptation line to start at (0, 0, 0)
 1. Normalize the orientation of the coaptation line to the unit sphere
 1. Scale body size measures, `bsa` and `orifice_area`, to have mean = 0 and SD = 1